-Specify the Librarian dataset name Enter the fully qualified name of the mainframe Librarian dataset to be to be monitored monitored.
+Specify the Librarian dataset name Enter the fully qualified name of the mainframe Librarian dataset to be monitored.

-Specify the optional type, with or without filter characters

-If your installation has gone to the trouble of setting up valid Librarian types on the mainframe, then you can take advantage of this information in selecting specific member types for you monitor relationship.
+Specify the optional type, with or without filter characters If your installation has gone to the trouble of setting up valid Librarian types on the mainframe, then you can take advantage of this information in selecting specific member types for you monitor relationship.
 You may specify a specific type, or use filter characters to be creative about a collection of types to be monitored.
 The filter characters are embedded with any other characters for pattern matching of the Librarian type, similar to the usage of the wildcard characters on the workstation directory command.
-The filter characters are:

-non-blank

-a blank
+The filter characters are: any character may follow ? any character in this position + the character in this position must be non-blank - the character in this position must be a blank / the character in this position must be numeric ١ the character in this position must be non-numeric